noironetworks/cko/docs/user-guide/cno-additional-interfaces.md

 Add following configuration options to the acc-provision-input.yaml file:
 - `chained_cni_config.primary_interface_chaining: true` - enable feature
 - `primary_cni_path: "/mnt/cni-conf/cni/net.d/10-ovn-kubernetes.conf"`- indicate path to the primary CNI configuration file.
-Once CNI chaining is enabled for primary interface and Network Operator deployed on the cluster, all nodes multus configuration for ovn-kubernetes (/run/multus/cni/net.d/10-ovn-kubernetes.conf) will have additional entry:
+Once CNI chaining is enabled for primary interface and Network Operator deployed on the cluster, all nodes multus configuration for ovn-kubernetes located in each node filesystem: (`/run/multus/cni/net.d/10-ovn-kubernetes.conf`) will have additional entry:

 ```json
 {